marvinbuss/PurviewAutomation/docs/AccessRequirements.md

 For the managed private endpoints, the same role assignments as for the [data source onboarding](#data-source-onboarding) are required.
 No additional role assignments required for this feature.

+You can disable the setup of managed private endpoints in the [application settings](/docs/ApplicationSettings.md).

 ## Scanning

 For the automated setup of scanning, the role assignments mentioned in [data source onboarding](#data-source-onboarding) are required.
 The following additional role assignments in each subscription listed in the `eventGridTopicSourceSubscriptions` input parameter are required for the Azure Function: